charlieargue/pan-code-samples/README.md

 - [ ] see all 1-on-1s !!!!! (.md)

+  - [ ] `Wed Dec 8, 2021` - see **iphone recording** from same day

+    - [ ] > one or two other candidates hired along with me got kicked out already!
+I'm doing great! so far doing good, ...  keep it up!

 - [ ] audio (iphone),

   - [ ] 🔥 esp.  entire Mazen VIP recording plz asap! (from **Thur, Feb 10, 2022**)